 Deeco produces the game’s soundtrack.
 He’s a grime producer who produces tracks for the founder of the grime genre, Wiley.
 He also produces for the creator of the UK’s most influential rap group (Boy Better Know), JME, and affiliated acts like Tempa T. Tracks that Deeco has produced have charted favourably in the UK Singles Charts, Dance Charts and Indie Charts, and his huge catalogue of consistently high quality tracks make him one of the most respected producers in the UK rap scene.
 His video game inspired twists on traditional grime music are second to none.

 SRBR is in open development.
 You can directly influence the game with your feedback, or just watch the project as it happens, task by task.
 Everything except the assets is open to the public.
 You can keep up with the progress here.
 We also do a fair bit of stuff live on stream.
-The code/design/music stream from Alex is here.
-The art stream from Dan is here.
+The code/design stream from Alex is here:

 Press and Streamers